About The Book

 The story that soars into the skies high above Faeland.

-From the multiple award-winning teen author Taylor Hunter comes the first in a brand-new YA series inspired by the classic faery tale stories we all loved as kids.
+From the multiple award-winning teen author Taylor Hunter comes the second in YA series inspired by the classic faery tale stories we all loved as kids.
 Perfect for teens and young adult readers who yearn for contemporary epic fantasy adventures that remind them of Narnia and Middle Earth.

 Haunted By the Past, Can Emmaline